GuangyaoSHI/guangyaoshi.github.io/_pages/about.md

 Recent news
 ======
+* 2026/01: I will serve as associate editor for IROS 2026.
 * 2025/11: I will serve as associate editor for IEEE RA-L.
 * 2025/11: We are organizing a new Topical Collection in Autonomous Robots: “[Leveraging Implicit Representations for Learning-Enabled Autonomous Flight](https://im4rob.github.io/topical/)”.
 * 2025/10: We have one paper accepted to Autonomous Robots.